 The Company leases a number of warehouse locations and office equipment under operating leases.
-Lease payments recognized as an expense during the year amounted to \$2,009,006 (December 31, 2013 - \$1,515,869).
+Lease payments recognized as an expense during the year ended December 31, 2015 amounted to \$2,219,281 (December 31, 2014 - \$2,009,006).

 The Company's operating lease agreements do not contain any contingent rent clauses, renewal or purchase options, or restrictions regarding further leasing or additional debt.